Indexing

 What is Substreams?

 Substreams is a new indexing technology that uses Rust modules to process blockchain data.
-These modules, along with protobuf definitions and a manifest, are packaged into an SPKG file which can be run on the Substreams server.
+An SPKG file contains the Rust modules, protobuf definitions, and a manifest, and runs on the Substreams server.

 Learn more: